 Question 10: Do you provide an "MC" for our event, who will make necessary announcements?

-Answer: Yes, we certainly do and no, there is not an additional charge for an MC.
+Answer: Yes, we will gladly be the MC for your event, at no additional charge.
 Many companies charge an extra fee for an MC, which to us, is crazy.
 So the DJ will not say a word, unless you pay him/her?
 Wow.
 Again, we're fair and don't do this.

 Question 11: Do you have bilingual DJs, who can make announcements in Spanish?

 Answer: Yes, nearly all of our DJs are bilingual, and can do this.
 If there is another language in which you need announcements, we will certainly let you or one of your guests make any announcement(s), with our PA system.
-We've done several weddings where other languages were spoken/used, (Chinese, Vietnamese, ASL) and clients designated a person to make announcements for guests, in addition to our announcements.
+We've done several weddings/events where other languages were spoken/used, (Chinese, Vietnamese, Korean, Hindi, ASL, etc.) and clients designated a person to make announcements for guests, in addition to our announcements.

 Question 12: How long does it take set up and break-down your equipment?